||How much does it cost to run an electric

 power to turn because of electromatic flux, friction and extra

-wieght then the power it generates; otherwise it would be
+wieght then the power it generates; otherwise it would be perpetual

-motor into a generator and utilizing the electromatic flux
+the motor into a generator and utilizing the electromatic flux